 - An Internet technology firm might invest in research and product development with a long-term goal of avoiding technological obsolescence risks.

 - Retained earnings can be used to purchase businesses, either through making vertical integrations (see session on vertical integration), acquire businesses in their own field (see session on buying businesses) or buy businesses unrelated to their core activities (see session on The Berkshire Hathaway conglomerate model).

 - Retained earnings can be used to acquire real estate.
-For example mature chain such as McDonalds owns its real estate rather paying rent to landlords, thereby gaining a great advantage over smaller chains in occupancy costs.
+For example, mature chains such as McDonalds and Walgreen's own their real estate rather paying rent to landlords, thereby gaining a great advantage over smaller chains in occupancy costs.

 - If a company cannot find ways to reinvest retained earnings profitably, it can use the cash to buy back shares.
 Existing shareholders favor this alternative because fewer shares remaining outstanding will result in a higher value per share of the remaining shares.